If you prick us, do we not bleed? If you tickle us, do we not laugh?

 Thinking of using rhetorical questions?
 Start thinking about what you want your reader to take away from it.
 Craft it as a statement and then convert it into a rhetorical question.
 Make sure you use rhetorical questions in context to the more significant point you are trying to make.

-Wondering when you can use rhetorical questions?
-Here are four ways to tactfully use them to take your writing a notch higher and make your essays more thought-provoking.
+Are you wondering when you can use rhetorical questions?
+Here are four ways to tactfully use them to elevate your writing and make your essays more thought-provoking.

 When you begin with a rhetorical question, you make the reader reflect and indicate where you are headed with the essay.
 Instead of starting your essay with a dull, bland statement, posing a question to make a point is a lot more striking.